marvinkn97/presta-savings/README.md

            +  Implemented endpoints to create and manage multiple savings products, such as Education Savings, Personal Savings, and Vacation Savings.
            +  Ensured proper error handling and validation of incoming requests.
            +  Implemented unit tests to validate the functionality of the API endpoints.
-           +  Document the APIs using Swagger, providing clear descriptions and examples for each endpoint.
+           +  Documented the APIs using Swagger, providing clear descriptions and examples for each endpoint.
+           +  Secured the endpoints with Spring Security and JWT

        +   Technologies Used
            +  Spring - Boot 3, JPA, Security with JWT